akkartik/lines.love/README.md

 * No support yet for Unicode graphemes spanning multiple codepoints.

-* Undo/redo can be sluggish in large files.
+* Undo/redo may be sluggish in large files.
+Large files may grow sluggish in other ways.

-* Large files may grow sluggish in other ways.
-I've noticed in 100KB files that closing the window can take a few seconds.
-And it seems to take longer in proportion to how far down my edits are.
-The phenomenon persists even if I take out undo history.

 * If you kill the process, say by force-quitting because things things get sluggish, you can lose data.